kkibria/slideshow-dist/dev/md/chindex.md

 images on a projection screen or electronic display device, typically in a prearranged sequence".

-Press Down-Arrow to go to the next slide.
+Press `Down-Arrow` to go to the next slide.
 ```

+**Feel free to cross check by going back to the previous slide by pressing `Up-Arrow`.**

+Of course you can also use `Down-Arrow` to go to the next slide.

 ```$
 title: "Slide Show Demo"